Select a province & language

 Experience the Ease of BEV Maintenance

 Servicing and maintaining your BEV is no more difficult than with a typical gas-powered vehicle.
-In fact, the maintenance schedules of both Toyotas’ gas and electric vehicles are the same - every 6 months of 8,000 km.
+In fact, the maintenance schedules of both Toyotas’ gas and electric vehicles are the same - every 6 months or 8,000 km.

 toyota-bev-owners-guide-service-and-maintenance-hero-2026-bz-xle-supersonic-red-l